Add custom fields

 The number of UDFs that can be marked as searchable is limited per shared spaced and workspace.
 By default, the maximum is 14 per shared space and 0 per workspace.
 You can configure the values using the SEARCHABLE_UDFS_LIMIT_IN_SHARED_SPACE and SEARCHABLE_UDFS_LIMIT_IN_WORKSPACE Configuration parameters.
 The sum of these values must not exceed 20 per entity type.
 However, exceeding 15 may affect performance.

-After you enable the search for a UDF, the data must be first be indexed before it will be available in a search.
+After you enable the search for a UDF, the data must first be indexed before it is available in a search.
 The indexing of long-term fields that have existed for a long time, consumes many server resources and may cause performance issues.
 Therefore, we recommend marking long-term existing UDFs as searchable at a time when there is minimal usage, for example at the end of a business day or on a weekend.

 For best results, plan ahead and determine which UDFs need to be searchable.
 To allow your system to work optimally, enable the Include as a searchable field in a global search option for each of these UDFs in close proximity to one another.
 If you wait a long time between marking multiple UDFs as searchable, it may overload the indexing engine and cause performance issues, since this operation consumes considerable time and resources.